zyz9066/Computer-Vision/README.md

-# CS563-Image-Analysis
+# Computer Vision
-Courseworks and Project for image analysis.
+Courseworks and Project for computer vision.

-## Assignment 1: Binary Image Processing
+## Binary Image Processing

 The objective of this project is to gain experience with connected components analysis, morphological filters and the use of features computed within it for recognition of objects.
 A secondary objective is to gain experience with image formats.